Fred Shero: Stanley Cup years

-The following season Shero led the Flyers to a 50–16–12 record, first place in the Western Division.
+The following season Shero led the Flyers to a 50–16–12 record, finishing in first place in the Western Division.
 The 112 point total also placed the Flyers just one point behind the Boston Bruins for first overall in the NHL.
 It also marked the first time in franchise history that the Flyers posted a winning percentage over .700.
 The division title and high winning percentage accompanied by a 27-point increase from the previous season led to Shero winning the inaugural Jack Adams Award for coach of the year.
 In the 1974 playoffs the Flyers' first round match-up was against the Atlanta Flames.
 Following a game three win in which the Flyers went up 3–0, Shero was involved in an infamous incident.
 Known for taking late night walks and stopping at local bars and pubs for a drink, Shero decided to go for one of those walks following the game three victory.
 Though no one knows for sure what happened, Shero was allegedly mugged.
 Shero didn't divulge any information about what really happened but police responded to a disturbance call at 2 a.m. outside the Flyers hotel.
 Shero was found with a broken thumb and cuts and bruises to his face.
 Flyers' management sent him home to recuperate and assistant coach Nykoluk coached the team in the series winning game.
 In the Semi-final round the Flyers were considered underdogs to the New York Rangers.
 However, the Flyers had home ice advantage.
 In the seven game series the home team won every game, giving the Flyers a 4–3 series win.
 It marked the first time an expansion team defeated an Original Six team in a playoff series.
 The Flyers advanced to the Stanley Cup Finals where they played the Boston Bruins.
 Prior to game one Shero devised an unconventional game plan.
 The Flyers were to dump the puck to Bobby Orr's side of the rink.
 Orr was considered to be one of the league's best players, and the plan was to make him skate hard back to get the puck.
 In addition the team was to be physically hard on him.
 Any player who had the opportunity was to check, bump or put a stick on Orr, in an attempt to wear him down.
 Bobby Clarke later recalled that the strategy did work although it did take some time.
 Clarke stated that Orr was the best player on the ice in game five, but in game six Orr wasn't the factor he had been in other games.
 Going into game six, the Flyers had a chance to win the Stanley Cup.
 Prior to the game Shero wrote his famous quote "Win today, and we walk together forever" on the dressing room blackboard for inspiration to the players.
 The quote is still used today.
 The Flyers went on to win game six and the series, thus becoming the first expansion team to win the Stanley Cup.
 Following the series Flyers' goaltender Bernie Parent was named Conn Smythe as playoff MVP.
 During the official presentation Parent was given a new car, which he promptly gave to Shero.